nettings/medianet/CONFIGURATION.md

 `inPorts` array empty.

 ### mod-host

 mod-host provides an easy way to run a DSP chain of LV2 plugins on the Pi.
-Its setup is slightly tricky because each plugin running in mod-host presents as a separate JACK client called effect_N, where N is an index set during plugin instantiation.
+Its setup is slightly tricky because each plugin running in mod-host presents as a separate JACK client called `effect_N`, where N is an index set during plugin instantiation.

 Not all mod-host client ports need to be declared as inPorts or outPorts -